jundo414/unit-test-sample/README.md

 #### How to run

-You can run your codes below.
+You can test your code by running the following command.

 ```
 $ pytest pytest_calc.py